hammerlab/biokepi/src/doc/Guide_to_the_code.md

 Libraries
 ---------

-Biokepi is made of 5 libraries: 4 building blocs and wrapping module (`Biokepi`).
+Biokepi is made of 5 libraries: 4 building blocs and 1 wrapping module (`Biokepi`).

-`Biokepi` contains a single module `./src/lib/biokepi.ml` that wraps modules form the other 4 libraries under a cleaner API.
+`Biokepi` contains a single module `./src/lib/biokepi.ml` that wraps modules from the other 4 libraries under a cleaner API.

 `Biokepi_run_environment` (`src/run_environment`): is the common API used all